khlam/discord-sandboxed/README.md

 > Don't use this yet.
-For educational purposes only.
+Not entirely sure it protects you from anything.

 # Discord-Sandbox <a href="https://github.com/khlam/discord-sandboxed/releases/latest"><img src="https://img.shields.io/badge/download-latest-green.svg"></a>